 You can also fish from the following Mecklenburg County parks and nature preserves that border several reservoirs on the Catawba River:

 - Rural Hill Nature Preserve – Mountain Island Lake

 - Latta Nature Preserve – Mountain Island Lake

 - Iswa Nature Preserve – Lake Wylie

 - Berryhill Nature Preserve – Lake Wylie

 - Ramsey Creek Park – Lake Norman

 To get going, you just need a hook, line, bait and some patience.
 It’s up to you how serious of an angler you want to become.
 Want to just give it a try first?
 Mecklenburg County has you covered.
-Just stop by a participating Nature Center (Latta Plantation, McDowell, or Reedy Creek) and they’ll loan you a rod and reel for 24 hours.
+Just stop by a participating Nature Center (Quest, McDowell, or Reedy Creek) and they’ll loan you a rod and reel for 24 hours.
 Just make sure to return all equipment back to the preserve it was borrowed from.
 Check to see if the nature centers have bait, otherwise, you’ll need to bring your own worms or lures.

 For the more advanced, here are some other tips to help you get in some good fishing time in Mecklenburg: